Subbus Kitchen

 • Pour a ladle of batter on the tawa, spread it nicely with a back of a ladle to a thin dosa.

 • Sprinkle chopped coriander leaves.
-Add a tsp of ghee and spread the ghee all over the dosa.
+Add a teaspoon of ghee and spread the ghee all over the dosa.

 • Allow the dosa to cook on the top side and then using a flat spatula flatten the dosa nicely.